-From the moment we at Bearfoot Theory start to get stir crazy we know it’s time to get outside.
+From the moment we at Bearfoot Theory start to get cabin fever, we know it’s time to get outside.
 One of the best ways to do that when the temps drop is by visiting a National Park or Monument.
 If you’re an outdoor enthusiast who prefers to avoid crowds, these popular spots are the best National Parks to visit in the winter to help you do that and more.

 Map of National Parks to Visit in Winter

-Joshua Tree National Park
+1. Joshua Tree National Park

-With the average temps exceeding 90 degrees Fahrenheit during the summer, outdoor enthusiasts who love national parks and hate the heat will love the cooler climate here during the winter.
-Plan your visit to Joshua Tree in the winter for comfortable hiking temps and incredible stargazing without the crowds.
+With the average temps exceeding 90 degrees Fahrenheit during the summer, outdoor enthusiasts who love national parks, but hate the heat, will love the cooler climate of Joshua Tree during the winter.
+Plan your visit here during the cooler months for comfortable hiking temps and incredible stargazing without the crowds.

-Petrified Forest National Park
+2. Petrified Forest National Park

-Make plans to visit a warmer locale in Arizona’s Petrified National Park, where park-goers can see the Painted Desert, drive past Blue Mesa and see the Crystal Forest up close.
+Make winter plans to visit a warmer locale in Arizona’s Petrified National Park, where park-goers can see the Painted Desert, drive past Blue Mesa and see the Crystal Forest up close.
 I drove through here a few years ago on a whim, and it was one of the most unique National Parks I’ve ever been to.

-Everglades National Park
+3. Everglades National Park

-During this season, Florida’s Everglades National Park is one of the most popular national parks to visit in the winter.
+Florida’s Everglades National Park is one of the most popular national parks to visit in the winter.
 Beginning in November, the typically hot and humid subtropical climate becomes a mild and pleasant dry season.
 The clear and sunny skies make for perfect “winter” camping, hiking, kayaking, and more.

-Grand Teton National Park
+4. Grand Teton National Park

-Teton Park Road from the Taggart Lake Trailhead to Signal Mountain Lodge is open for snowshoeing, touring and cross-country skiing.
+Teton Park Road from the Taggart Lake Trailhead to Signal Mountain Lodge is generally open in winter for snowshoeing, touring, and cross-country skiing.
 Plus, explore tons of other trails, including Colter Bay, Antelope Flats Road, Taggart Lake, and Flagg Ranch, which makes Grand Teton one of the best national parks to visit in the winter.

-Arches National Park
+5. Arches National Park

 Head out to see the Red Rocks at Arches National Park during the area’s most peaceful time of year.
 We’ve included all of our favorite hikes in this Arches National Parks hiking blog post.
-For winter camping and hiking, the Devils Garden Campground is open year-round with 25 sites available at first-come, first-served basis between November and February, plus restrooms and drinking water at the campground.
+For winter camping and hiking, the Devils Garden Campground is open year-round with 25 sites available on a first-come, first-served basis between November and February including restrooms and drinking water at the campground.

 We are huge fans of Moab & Utah’s National Parks, here are some great posts to support your visit: